Viktor Orbán: Political ascent (1988–1998)

+The college journal Századvég (End of the Century), established with Orbán's help and funded by George Soros since 1985, grew into Fidesz's press organ.

 On 16 June 1989, Orbán gave a speech in Heroes' Square, Budapest, on the occasion of the reburial of Imre Nagy and other national martyrs of the 1956 Hungarian Revolution.
 In his speech, he demanded free elections and the withdrawal of Soviet troops, which brought him to national prominence and announced the existence of Fidesz.
 In the summer of 1989, he took part in the opposition round table talks, representing Fidesz alongside László Kövér.
 Fidesz was established as a political party in October 1989.

 On returning home from Oxford, he secured the first spot on the Fidesz candidate list ahead of Fodor and was elected Member of Parliament from Pest County at the April 1990 election.
-He was appointed leader of Fidesz's parliamentary group, in this capacity until May 1993.